-No candidates will be considered for a GA position until they have been officially admitted to the university.
-Once admitted, students interested in a GA position must complete a Graduate Assistant application available from the office of the Vice President for Human Resources, located in the Executive Suite in Roemer Hall.
-To be eligible for a graduate assistantship, students must provide evidence of an undergraduate cumulative GPA of 3.0 or greater.
+Graduate assistant positions are available on an as-needed basis within various departments of the University.
+No candidates will be considered for a GA position until they have been officially admitted to the University.
+Once admitted, students interested in a GA position must complete a Graduate Assistant application, available on the Lindenwood website in the Human Resources tab.
+To be eligible for a graduate assistantship, students must provide evidence of at least a 3.0 cumulative GPA as their most recent cumulative GPA.